MrTeejay619/FinalProject_Chess/README.md

 - Logging into an account takes that client to the lobby, wait for the other player to be automatically added to the lobby when the second client is logged in.

-- From one client double click on a username to chalenge them to a game. then confirm your selection
+- From one client double click on a username to challenge them to a game. then confirm your selection

-- the second client will automatically recieve a notification that they have been challenged.
+- the second client will automatically receive a notification that they have been challenged.
 Accept it

-- Accepting the chalenge brings you to the game stage where the player who is randomly selected to be white will make the first move.
+- Accepting the challenge brings you to the game stage where the player who is randomly selected to be white will make the first move.

 - play a game of chess where your client is updated automatically when your opponent makes a move.